ActianCorp/zeenea-platform-docs/docs/zeenea-superadmin.md

   ![](/img/zeenea-login.png)

-## Step 2: Configure the Zeenea platform
+## Step 2: Configure the Zeenea Platform

 Platform configuration is the main action reserved for Super Admin.

 It can be accessed by clicking **Administration** in the top menu.